 The new year is the perfect time to branch out and discover new flavors!
 Explore ethnic dining in the Poconos: feast on authentic Mexican cuisines at Del Tacos, warm up with Portugese BBQ at Churrasqueria La Morena BBQ or discover authentic Puerto Rican, Dominican and Cuban cuisine at Don Pedro's Cafe and Pizza.
 Looking for sushi and Hibachi?
-Experience a scrumptious show at desaki or stop by MYST Restaurant in Jim Thorpe.
+Experience a scrumptious show at desaki.
 Spice Route and Tandoor Palace both feature the vibrant flavors of India.

 Small Town Shopping